zilch/type-route/README.md

 The `listen` function will create a new route listener.
 Anytime the application route changes this function will be called with the next matching route.
 If the given url does not match any route in that router an object with a `false` value for the `name` property and empty object for the `params` property will be returned.

 Returning `false` (or a `Promise` which resolves to `false`) from this function will abort the url change.
 If, for instance, there are unsaved changes on the current page or an upload is in progress you may want to make the user confirm the navigation.
-For example, you may hook into this functionality by doing something like the following:
+You may hook into this functionality by doing something like the following:

 ```ts
 listen(nextRoute => {